 Caravan – nine feet underground

 Fresh episodes air pretty much every Saturday night, starting 11 pm (Pacific time) c/o CiTR.FM.101.9, with streaming and download options available within twenty-four hours via our Facebook.

-“Two songs joined as one side long epic c/o Triumvirat, Germany’s answer to Emerson Lake + Palmer, the key point being that Triumvirat ended up being at least as good as ELP, probably even better insofar as they could contain their various egos and flash and actually deliver cohesive suites of music every now and then.
+“Two songs joined as one side long epic c/o Triumvirat, Germany’s answer to Emerson Lake + Palmer, the key point being that Triumvirat ended up being at least as good as ELP, probably even better to the degree that they could contain their various egos and actually deliver cohesive suites of music every now and then.
 Not that there still wasn’t some wanking, but we needed their kind of wanking back in the mid 70s.
 What else were you going to air-keyboard to after the girls had all split the party?
 And seriously, the whole Illusions on a Double Dimple album is worth your time.
 Passion and finesse, even groovy in places.”
 (Philip Random)

 Also known as as the 661 Greatest Records of the so-called Prog Rock era, the Solid Time of Change is Randophonic’s latest countdown, an overlong yet incomplete history of whatever the hell happened between 1965 and 1979 – not in all music, not even in most of it, but definitely in a bunch of it.

 What is Prog Rock?
 Is it different from progressive rock, or for that matter, rock that merely progresses?
 These may seem simple questions but they are in fact doors that open unto some of the most complex enigmas of this split-atomic age.
 And thus we are committed to exploring them in depth with a radio journey that shall likely take us a full year complete.